Daniel-Liu-c0deb0t/General-Algorithms/README.md

 ### Trie:
 Python implementation of the Trie data structure.
 Contains insert, delete, contains, and find all words with prefix functions.

+### KruskalMST:
+Python code for finding the minimum spanning tree of a graph using Kruskal's MST algorithm.